eclipse-archived/ceylon-lang.org/documentation/1.2/ide/install.md

 ---
 # #{page.title}

-The 1.1.0 release of the Ceylon IDE is available from our Eclipse plugin update site.
-Note that the version of the Ceylon compiler embedded in this release is compatible with the Ceylon 1.1.0 command line tools.
+The 1.2.0 release of the Ceylon IDE is available from our Eclipse plugin update site.
+Note that the version of the Ceylon compiler embedded in this release is compatible with the Ceylon 1.2.0 command line tools.

 ## Eclipse platform

-You'll need a clean installation of [Eclipse 4.4 (Luna)][eclipse] or of [Eclipse 4.3 (Kepler)][eclipse].
+You'll need a clean installation of [Eclipse 4.5 Mars][eclipse] or of [Eclipse 4.4 Luna][eclipse].

 ## Java 7 requirement